hkarani/bdk-flutter-reproducible-build/README.md

 ### Security Matters: Trust, but Verify

 Unaudited binaries are significantly harder to inspect.
-Meaning binaries you download online might do things you do expect or even run malware.
+Meaning binaries you download online might do things you don't expect or even run malware.

 With BDK Build Tool, you can build and verify reproduciblity of your own binaries, to ensure that binaries you ship do exactly what you expect.